jimhester/lookup/README.md

 }
 ```

+If you do not want make this the default simply call `lookup::lookup()` on any
+function you would like to lookup.

 # How this works

 If a base R function is printed that calls compiled code the code is lookup up